Cadecraft/remslice/README.md

 - On Windows and macOS, this should work without any additional installation.
 - On Linux, according to crates.io, `xorg-dev` and `libxcb-composite0-dev` must first be installed.

-In the directory, run `cargo build` or `cargo install --path .` for this project.
+In the directory, run `cargo build` to build or `cargo install --path .` to build and install this project.

-It is recommended to add the generated executable to the PATH variable or put it in your bin for global easy access on the command line.
+It is recommended to add the generated executable to the PATH variable or put it in your bin folder for global easy access on the command line.

 ## Config

-Use `remfetch` to see the directory where your `.remrc` file should be placed (it should be your home directory).
+Use the `remfetch` command to see the directory where your `.remrc` file should be placed (it should be your home directory).
 This file is where all configuration goes.
 Follow this syntax in the `.remrc` file: